Top 5 Job Skills to Look for in Candidates

 Top 5 Job Skills to Look for in Your Candidates

 Industry and position-specific skills will obviously be of varying priority for employers.
-These five traits, however, are examples of job skills that every good employer should prioritize.
-Think of this as less of a hard skills list and more of a guide in discovering the candidates that possess the most valuable potential.
+However, these five traits are job skills that every good employer should prioritize to determine which candidates have the highest potential value.

 1. Communication Skills